Table of Contents

 Back at the Chapel

 While the readings are being analysed I give the walls and floor of the hallway and sacristy a very close study.
 One of the hallway floor stones is much larger than the rest.
 It’s near the top of the entry stairs.
 Kneeling on the floor I pull out my torch to have a closer look at it.
 The cracks between the stones look different to those around the next set of stones.
 Pulling out a business card I slide it into the cracks.
-It’s a very tight fit, but it sticks out at an angle, and not straight up.
+It’s a very tight fit, but it sticks out at an angle and not straight up.
 I try the same thing further down the hall where the card is just as tight a fit, but it sticks straight up.
 Jenny is watching me, and she’s smiling.
-My guide says she has a brighter torch in the car, and she leaves to get it.
+My guide says she has a brighter torch in the car, so she leaves to get it.

 She’s soon back with the torch, and I shine it down into the crack.
 Crawling along the floor while shining the torch into the crack at an angle I soon find the bulk of the stone has a side that angles back under it.
-But the last twenty centimetres of it closest to the wall has the crack angled the other way, and the changeover point is blocked.
+But the last twenty centimetres of it closest to the wall has the crack angled the other way while the changeover point is blocked.
 It seems we have a stone with a nice pivot point in it.
-It’s designed to allow the twenty centimetres near the wall to go down and not pop up, while the rest of it, about one metre long, is designed to pop up and not go below the floor.
+It’s designed to allow the twenty centimetres near the wall to go down and not pop up while the rest of it, about one metre long, is designed to pop up and not go below the floor.
 The stone is about seventy-five centimetres wide, thus it’s no lightweight floor stone.
-Standing on one leg against the wall I grab a hold of the torch sconce nearby, and jump on the end of the stone that looks like it goes downward.
+Standing on one leg against the wall I grab a hold of the torch sconce nearby and I jump on the end of the stone that looks like it goes downward.
 The other end pops up a bit.
 Proving my theory about the pivot and it being an entrance stone.

 Looking at a smiling Jenny I say, “I think we best leave things as they are until Lord Sinclair arrives.”
 Turning to my guide I say, “You best go get us a few breather masks, cotton gloves, and lanterns.
-Oh, you better get us all some sandwiches and drinks for a late lunch, too.”
+Oh, you better get us all some sandwiches and drinks for a late lunch too.”

 She nods yes before she leaves to get them.
 She returns about twenty-five minutes later, so we all eat while we wait for Lord Sinclair.